Exhibition at Centre A

 In the summer of 2008, we invited Ogura and Suda to Vancouver for a pre-visit to the gallery to initiate their collaboration.
 After spending four days together, we started to share a vision for the space.
 De Guzman’s maze and Suda’s subtle interventions illustrate the interaction between private/public and exterior/interior spaces.

 But then we thought it would be exciting to extend the viewers’ experience of Another City into the neighbourhood.
-The exhibition space became the neighbourhood, and was expanded to include the satellite venues of Bestway Studio (Chinatown) and Stratagem Pacific Consulting (Gastown), both located in historically significant Downtown Eastside buildings.
+The exhibition space became the neighbourhood, and was expanded to include the satellite venues of Bestway Studio in Chinatown and Stratagem Pacific Consulting in Gastown, both located in historically significant Downtown Eastside buildings.
 Both spaces have hosted occasional art and performance events.
 With this off-site initiative, we invite the viewers to venture outside of the gallery to the two satellite venues.
 We hope the trip will provide another perspective – through Another City viewers will re-experience key heritage architecture and cultural histories of the Downtown Eastside.
-Although the DTES is familiar to many of us, we hope Another City will evoke the feeling of walking around an unfamiliar place – when our mind is constantly in the flow of movement and sights – when we are accidentally getting lost and discovering.
+Although the Vancouver Downtown Eastside is familiar to many of us, we hope Another City will evoke the feeling of walking around an unfamiliar place – when our mind is constantly in the flow of movement and sights – when we are accidentally getting lost and discovering.

 Another City has been developed through the artists’ correspondence and discussions over two years.
 Instead of seeking consensus and a point of destination, we decided to let our inspiration, our interpretation of each other’s concepts and ideas – and our exchanges – stay open and keep transforming.